Gets the primary clipboard of the widget.

 .

-Sets the sensitivity of a widget.
+Sets the sensitivity of the widget.

 A widget is sensitive if the user can interact with it.
 Insensitive widgets are “grayed out” and the user can’t interact with them.
 Insensitive widgets are known as “inactive”, “disabled”, or “ghosted” in some other toolkits.

-Sets the minimum size of a widget.
+Sets the minimum size of the widget.

-That is, the widget’s size request will be at least @width by @height.
+That is, the widget’s size request will be at least width by height.
 You can use this function to force a widget to be larger than it normally would be.

 In most cases, Gtk::Window#default_size=